 Johnny Winbolt-Lewis MBACP

-I am trained as a Person-centred counsellor and psychotherapist, with additional skills in Cognitive Behavioural Therapy and Transactional Analysis.
-I believe people to have an inherent intuitive wisdom, alongside the capacity for growth.
-A therapeutic relationship sets out to foster the space and environment for clients to start a process towards reaching their potential.
-I am constantly developing my skills, knowledge and experience and I set out to adapt to each person I work with.
+I am trained as a Person-centred counsellor and psychotherapist, with additional skills in Cognitive Behavioural Therapy.
+I draw upon other humanistic therapies such Transactional Analysis and have recently completed a Post Graduate Certificate in Compassion Focused Therapy .
+I believe people to have an inherent intuition, alongside the capacity for growth.
+A therapeutic relationship sets out to foster a space and the safety for clients to explore their inner thoughts and feelings.
+I am continually developing my skills, knowledge and experience and I set out to adapt to each person I work with.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and have been a qualified counsellor since August 2017.